qilinYANG/Temporal-Graph-Processing-API/DESIGN.md

 3. Create unit tests to measure the correctness of our stateful functions
 4. Complete the logic for converting raw data into appropriate temporal graph representation (using states in individual functions to create an abstraction of a graph)
 5. Complete stateful functions that perform basic graph update operations (e.g. edge addition/deletion)
-6. Complete functions that handle queries and functions that perform advanced operations on temporal graph based on the queries.
+6. Complete functions that handle queries and functions that perform certain algorithms on temporal graph based on the queries.
 7. Run experiments/tests and gather performance(latency & throughput) data
 8. Make adjustments/experiments based on experiments conducted before